hadynz/hadynz.github.io/_drafts/2014-10-09-5-takeaways-to-fix-xss-vulnerabilities.md

 tempted to try on my site and see if it has any effects increasing the number of followers on my twitter - just kidding!

 ## References:
+[^1]: [Whitehat Security Report][2] shows that XSS is second most likely vulnerability to exist on a website at 53% just behind Information Leakage (55%).

 * https://github.com/cure53/xss-challenge-wiki/wiki/prompt.ml
 * http://prompt.ml/0